This is a comprehensive list of Manual Software Testing Interview Questions and Answers.

 Q #1) What do you understand by web application?

-Answer: Web application is a means to communicate and exchange information with the customers.
+Answer: Web application is a means to communicate and exchange information with customers.
 Unlike any desktop applications which are executed by an operating system, a web application runs on a web server and is accessed by a web browser which acts as a client.

 The best Example of a web application is ‘Gmail’.
 In Gmail, the interaction done by an individual user is completely independent of the others.
 You can send and receive information through emails and also through attachments.